 Rob Bliss came up with a great idea to do a little good, using Amazon Prime's almost instant (around 2 hours) delivery system during the holidays last year in New York.
 He went around and asked homeless people what they needed, ordered the items on his smart phone, and had the items delivered to the homeless people wherever they were.
 Thanks Facebook and Amazon Prime.

 Wheels for Change 16 Year Old Boy is Creating Jobs for the Homeless in San Diego.

 Inspired by Ted Talks, Kevin Barber of San Diego has started a pilot program to provide jobs for San Diego's Homeless.
-With financial help from his mother, an emergency room doctor who interacts with homeless daily and who initially funded the program, the two purchased a van and hire homeless people to clean up the city streets.
-The program called Wheels for Change, pays participants $11.50/hour in cash at the end of each shift.
+With financial help from his mother, an emergency room doctor who interacts with homeless daily and who initially funded the program, the two purchased a van and hire homeless people to clean up the community.
+They are paid $13.00/hour in cash at the end of each shift.
 There is now a waiting list of 150 people who want to participate.
 (Thanks Facebook)

 We are an all-volunteer organization and welcome any kind of support.
 If you would like to help out, please contact us for a list of our most needed items or volunteer opportunities.

 695 Harbor St Suite D

 Phone: (805) 225-1991